On the Stability of Solitary Wave Solutions for a Generalized Fractional Benjamin-Bona-Mahony Equation: Numerical Results

 Now, we focus on the interval $\frac{1}{3} < \alpha < \frac{1}{2}$ and $c>1$.
 Here we have two subregions: For $c>c_1$, the solitary waves are orbitally stable whereas, for $1<c<c_1$ solitary waves are spectrally unstable.
 For $\alpha=0.45$ the critical wave speed is $c_1 \approx 1.04 $.
 The evolution of the perturbed stable solution for $c=1.1>c_1$ is illustrated in Figure \ref{fig:stableb}.
 Here we observe that the numerical result agrees with the analytical result of the stability.

 In Figure \ref{fig:stablec}, we investigate the time evolution of the perturbed solution for $\alpha=0.45$, $c=1.035<c_1$.
-However, we could not observe a visible growth in the difference of solutions by the time.
+However, we could not observe a visible growth in the solutions as time increases.
 The analytical results give the spectral instability but we study the nonlinear stability numerically.
 One of the conditions to obtain that spectral instability implies orbital instability is that the mapping $u_0\mapsto u(t)$ is smooth.
 For $\alpha\in (\frac{1}{3},\frac{1}{2})$, this is an open problem.
 Therefore, this observation does not imply a contradiction between the analytical and the numerical results.

 The gfBBM equation has negative solitary wave solution when $c<\frac{3}{5}$ and $p=1$.
 The propagation of a perturbed negative solitary wave profile for $\alpha=0.6$ and $c=0.5$ is depicted in Figure \ref{fig:stablef}.
 The amplitude decreases slowly and the small tail like oscillations appear by the time.
 As in the previous experiment, the numerical result does not imply a nonlinear instability.